My Country:

 Reb Yechezkel illustrates this with the following Gemara: “Rav Mesharshia says, ‘Doeg and Achitofel didn’t know how to properly explain a halacha (Jewish Law)’” (Sanhedrin 106b).
 The Gemara raises an objection, though, because Rabbi Yitzchak said that Doeg and Achitofel could ask four hundred piercing questions about the halachic ramifications of a tower flying through the air!
 (Doeg and Achitofel lived at the time of Dovid Hamelech [King David] and Shaul Hamelech [King Saul], 3,000 years ago, long before the advent of modern air travel).
 The Gemara answers that [although they were outstanding scholars] they never correctly derived the halacha from all their deliberations, because “God's secrets are to those who fear Him” (Tehillim 25).

 Doeg was an intellectual giant.
-But he spoke maliciously about the priests in Nov, and then executed the sentence: “Nov, the city of the priests, he smote with the edge of the sword, both men and women, children and sucklings…” (Shmuel I, 22:19).
+But he spoke maliciously about the priests in Nov, and then executed the death sentence: “Nov, the city of the priests, he smote with the edge of the sword, both men and women, children and sucklings…” (Shmuel I, 22:19).
 His academic credentials didn’t prevent him from speaking lashon hara, malicious tale bearing, and of murder (Ibid.
 106b).

 This is similar to the so-called "scholars" who would write novella on the Talmud while puffing on their pipe — on Shabbat!